LennartKeller/trf_training_tut/text/HuggingfaceEcosystem.md

 Due to PyTorch's research-orientated nature, it is entirely up to the users to implement the training process.
 While this is no problem when researching and experimenting with new techniques, it is time-consuming in the practitioner's case.
 When applying standard models to tasks like text classification, implementing the training loop is an obstacle that only increases development time.
 Also, it introduces a new space for making errors.

-In most application-oriented scenarios, the training loop looks like this:
+In most application-oriented scenarios, the training loop roughly looks like this:

 ```python
 ...